4rtemis-4rrow/Ash/README.md

 Ash (pronounced as the word ash, short for arrow shell) is a simple lightweight linux shell written in C right now it's not yet ready for daily use, although if you are looking for something super lightweight but isn't /bin/sh, this is perfect for you

+NOTE: pretty much everything that follows is logs of what I'm working on/what I tried to fix bugs/what I managed to learn about them, this is so it's easier for anyone who wants to commit to this project

 # Known Bugs
 1. output redirection failed the only test I tried